GoogleCloudPlatform/marketplace-vm-imagebuilder/README.md

 ![Workflow diagram](docs/images/imagebuilder-workflow-diagram.svg)

 <!-- Save a diagram in SVG format with transparent background,
-and don't include a copy of the diagram -->
+and don't check the "Include a copy of my diagram" option -->

 ## Disclaimer